DominicWuest/Alphie/README.md

 The HOME_GUILD should have an emote named ":alph:".

-After that, simply run `docker-compose up` and summon Alphie!
+After that, simply run `docker-compose up --build` and summon Alphie!